 What Should You Do When You Have Patellofemoral Pain Syndrome?

 The question is how can you overcome knee pain and patellofemoral pain syndrome?
 The most commonly recommended and most helpful treatment for this condition is rest.
 You should ideally minimize any activities that will cause stress to go through your knee joint.

 This can be tough if you love to exercise or if you usually play on a sports team.
 However, it’s essential that you rest the joint and allow it to recover and realign.
-You can work with a professional chriopractor or physical therapist to create a personalized rehabilitation program.
-They may prescribe a range of low-impact activties and stretches for you to complete during your recovery period.
+You can work with a professional chiropractor or physical therapist to create a personalized rehabilitation program.
+They may prescribe a range of low-impact activities and stretches for you to complete during your recovery period.

 Alongside lots of rest and recovery, you can also perform some myofascial release using a foam roller.
 Running the foam roller over your thighs, hamstrings, and calves can relieve tension in the area and may reduce tightness.
 Your healthcare professional may prescribe some therapeutic stretches to improve mobility and flexibility around the knee joints.

 Set up an appointment with us today.